-If you set your convection microwave to just microwave something, then it works like a standard microwave.
+If you set your convection microwave to microwave something, it works like a standard microwave.

-On the other hand, when you use the convection settings on your convection microwave, it works more like an oven.
+On the other hand, when you use the convection settings on your convection microwave, it works more like an oven or an air fryer.
 The heating element in the microwave converts energy to ambient heat.
-The neat trick with convection cooking is the fan: it blows the hot air at the food, to cook it more quickly.
+The neat trick with convection cooking is the fan: it blows the hot air at the food to cook it more quickly.

 Convection cooking creates the brown, crispy outside coating on foods like roast chicken and baked goods.
 Even better, it’s completely fine to use metal when only the convection heater is running.

 The best part of convection microwaves is when microwaves and convection are used at the same time.
-Convection microwaves can be used to quickly cook food while still getting that home-cooked, crispy brown exterior.
+Convection microwaves can cook food quickly while still getting that crispy brown exterior quickly.

-In fact, many convection microwaves have special programming included.
-You can touch a button and it will set the convection microwave to run as a microwave for a certain amount of time before finishing off your food as an oven.
+Many convection microwaves have special programming included.
+You can touch a button, which will set the convection microwave to run as a microwave for a certain amount of time before turning the microwave off and finishing your food as an oven.
 This saves you time and guesswork in the long run.

-I hope this quick guide to convection microwaves has helped you understand the what and why of these handy appliances.
-If it’s helped you, please consider supporting use by checking out some more of our articles.
+I hope this quick guide on convection microwaves has helped you understand whether one is worth it for you and your family.
+If this article has helped you, please consider supporting us by checking out some more of our articles.